-Environmental Matters - Panhandle and its affiliates are subject to various federal, state and local laws and regulations relating to the environment.
+Panhandle and certain of its affiliates are occasionally parties to lawsuits and administrative proceedings incidental to their businesses involving, for example, claims for personal injury and property damage, contractual matters, various tax matters, and rates and licensing.
+Panhandle and its affiliates are also subject to various federal, state and local laws and regulations relating to the environment.
 Several of these companies have been named parties to various actions involving environmental issues.
 Based on our present knowledge and subject to future legal and factual developments, Panhandle's management believes that it is unlikely that these actions, individually or in the aggregate, will have a material adverse effect on its financial condition.
-See ITEM 1.
-Financial Statements, Note IX - Commitments and Contingencies - Environmental Matters and Air Quality Control and ITEM 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations included in Part I. Financial Information.
+Reference is made to ITEM 1.
+Financial Statements, Note IX -- Commitments and Contingencies - Litigation, Environmental Matters, Air Quality Control, Other Contingencies and Controlled Group Pension Liabilities, as well as to ITEM 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations included in Part I. Financial Information for additional information regarding various pending administrative and judicial proceedings involving regulatory, environmental and other legal matters.